CVNRneuroimaging/infrastructure/config/notes/20150823-stowlerBircSystemConfig.md

 # stowler BIRC system config: pano and rama on Sunday 20150823

-_...config and testing in progress..._
+_More config and testing to be done tmw, but here are today's notes._

 Contents
 =================